‘Slave for sale’ Craigslist post leads to hate crime charges

 NAPERVILLE, Ill.
 (AP) — A suburban Chicago 14-year-old faces hate crime and other charges for allegedly posting on Craigslist a picture of an African American classmate with the caption, “Slave for sale.”

+“Hate crimes have no place in our society and will not be tolerated,” the county’s State’s Attorney Robert B. Berlin said in a statement.
+“Anyone, regardless of age, accused of such disgraceful actions will be charged accordingly.”

-Defense attorney Harry Sith said Central's principal is "getting the two friends together" and coordinating an apology.
+Defense attorney Harry Smith said the two were friends and Central's principal is "getting the two friends together" and coordinating an apology.
 Authorities say the youth is serving an in-school suspension.

+It’s not yet clear what kind of penalty the juvenile might face if convicted.
+Paul Darrah, a spokesman for the state’s attorney office, told The Associated Press that the aim for juveniles is “accountability, not punishment,” though the student is “going to face probation at a minimum.”